 - The distilled oil has an aniseed taste and is used as a food flavouring, for medicinal purposes, in beauty preparations and in air fresheners.

 Similar Plants: Care should be taken not to confuse Fennel with the highly poisonous Hemlock which has similar growth habits and seeds.

-For further information on Fennel contact the Department of Primary Industry, Water and Environment Tasmania.
+For further information on Fennel contact the Department of Primary Industry, Parks, Water and Environment Tasmania.